 They were separated from family in the US

-Many migrants in the caravan learned everything they know about the United States through movies and TV shows.
-But not Bryan Colindres.
+Many migrants in the caravan learned everything they know about America through movies and TV shows but not Bryan Colindres.

 Colindres was 6 years old when he and his mother moved from Honduras to the United States after his father’s murder.
-Colindres said he was never able to gain citizenship, but grew up more American than Honduran.
+He said he was never able to gain citizenship but grew up more American than Honduran.

 Nearly 20 years later, Colindres’ American life was interrupted by an immigration raid on the construction site where he worked.
 When he was deported, he left behind his wife and a 3-year-old daughter who is a US citizen.